ongr-io/FilterManagerBundle/Resources/doc/examples/using_document_field_filter.md

 # Using `document_field` filter

+ > Important!
+This documentation is based on the `1.x` version of the bundle The documentation update is in process

 This example will provide real use case of `document_field` filter.
 Two different document types will be created: `country` and `city`.
 Every city will contain id of country.
 We want to display page for country and list cities in that country.

 ## Configuration